radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-3.md

 July 15, 2024

-This patch release is only needed to provide support for updating to v8.1.0.
+This patch release is only needed to provide support for updating from v7.4 to v8.1.0.
 It contains no features or bug fixes otherwise.

 These release notes contain the following sections: